Home renovations made simple

 Due to potential timeline delays, tie payments to project milestones rather than to specific dates.
 Otherwise, you may risk paying for work that has not even begun.

 Good planning is always essential for a successful home renovation project.
 If a basement home office is in your renovation plans with a wall of greenery behind your new desk, think about the lighting installations that will be required to keep those plants alive.

-Key takeaways for your 2021 home renovation
+Key takeaways for your upcoming home renovation

-Tell us about your home renovation project today to match with qualified local contractors.
+Submit your home renovation project today to match with qualified local contractors.

 Calculate the cost of your home renovation project with our cost estimator

 This article offers general information only and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While the information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or its affiliates.